GNSS (GPS) for Bushwalkers

-What Makes a Good Bushwalking GPS?
+What Makes a Good Bushwalking GNSS?

 - A rugged and water resistant case – they get a beating in the bush so make sure they can take it.
-Best leave the GPS enabled iPhone back in the car I think.

-How Do You Use a GPS?
+How Do You Use a GNSS?

-A GPS does not replace map and compass for navigation in the bush, but it is an excellent additional tool.
+A GNSS does not replace map and compass for navigation in the bush, but it is an excellent additional tool.
 It can speed up decision making and reduce mistakes.
 Route-finding, map reading, map to ground and compass skills are still very important skills.